idena-network/idena-docs/docs/community/affiliate.md

 **The reward fund is limited to 20 000 iDNA.
 The payment order is determined by the invite issue time: earlier invites are rewarded first.**

-*The Idena team reserves the rights to change and adjust these terms in case necessary.*
+*The Idena team reserves the right to change and adjust these terms or cancel reward payments for individual affiliates in case of abuse.*